 Recent representative Fourth Sector clients include:

 Bob represents his clients on national, state and local tax controversy issues.
 Having previously worked at the IRS Office of Chief Counsel, Bob has an in-depth understanding of tax disputes and how to best serve clients’ needs throughout the complex legal process.
 He is the co-author for the North Carolina Chapter of the ABA Property Tax Handbook and the ABA Sales and Use Tax Handbook.

-Board Chair, Chapel Hill-Carrboro Chamber of Commerce (2015-present)
+Chair, Partnership for a Sustainable Community, Chapel Hill-Carrboro Chamber of Commerce

 Adjunct Lecturer of Nonprofit Law, University of North Carolina at Greensboro (2006-present)

 Chair, Nonprofit Organizations Committee of the North Carolina Business Law Council, North Carolina Bar Association (2011-present)

 United Arts Council Representative - The Sternberger Commission (2003-present)